webpack/webpack.js.org/src/content/guides/asset-management.md

 ## Loading Images

 So now we're pulling in our CSS, but what about our images like backgrounds and icons?
-As of webpack 5, using the [Asset Modules](/guides/asset-modules/) we can easily incorporate those in our system as well:
+As of webpack 5, using the built-in [Asset Modules](/guides/asset-modules/) we can easily incorporate those in our system as well:

 __webpack.config.js__